Genivia/ugrep/README.md

     -I      Ignore matches in binary files.
 This option is equivalent to the --binary-files=without-match option.

-To recursively search while ignoring binary files:
+To recursively search without following symlinks and ignoring binary files:

     ugrep -rl -I 'xyz'